 Dr. Sanchez is primarily interested in racial representations in the media and in the study of African American history and culture.
 She worked for a number of years as an editor, broadcast journalist and as a media information specialist.
-She is also the first president of the Tucson Chapter Afro-American Historical and Genealogical Society (founded by Gloria Smith) and has served as a State President of the National Association of Colored Women’s Clubs.
-She has a doctorate is in Comparative Cultural and Literary studies; her masters degree focused on visual culture/art history while her undergraduate studies included Radio and Television.
+She is also the first president of the Tucson Chapter Afro-American Historical and Genealogical Society (founded by Gloria Smith) and is active in several local organizations.
+She has a doctorate in Comparative Cultural and Literary studies; her masters degree focused on visual culture/art history while her undergraduate studies included Radio and Television.

 She has lectured in Tucson and other cities on Black History, racial representations in film, and on African American family history and genealogy.
 Her wide-ranging background in broadcast and written journalism as well as in public affairs has included employment locally and in the U.S. Army stateside and overseas and in the Arizona National Guard.
 Her academic writings have been published in two anthologies; she has created political videos and has written and edited books and newsletters for community based associations.

 Dr. Sanchez currently teaches Introduction to African Literature, Women, Writers and the Gods (an introduction to black women’s literature), Introduction to African American studies, Blacks in Hollywood, Hip-Hop Cinema, and Film Making of Africa and the African Diaspora (an overview of films made by people of African descent in various parts of the world).